StraitjacketSoftware/guidelines/csharp/formatting/naming.md

 {: .fs-6 .fw-300 }

 ## Capitalization
-There are two appropriate ways to capitalise identifiers, depending on the usage:
+There are two appropriate ways to capitalize identifiers, depending on the usage:
 - For parameters, local variables and private fields, use `camelCase`
 - For all other uses, use `PascalCase`